bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 +++
-title = "Input Data Patterns"
+title = "Where To Use Input"
 insert_anchor_links = "right"
 [extra]
 weight = 2
 +++

-Interacting with input data can be done in many forms.
-This page is meant to illustrate some of the ways you can combine input data with other tools that Bevy provides, along with highlighting some patterns to avoid if possible.

-## Reacting To Input

-The obvious application of input data is to run systems and update the game based on player input.
+Figuring out where and how to use input data in your game isn't always an obvious process.
-Given that input data is based on using [`Messages`], it only interacts with a small part of the various [control flow] tools that Bevy provides.
+Since Bevy records and interprets input data using [`Messages`], it only interacts with a small part of the various [control flow] tools that Bevy provides.
-Lets compare handling input data with some other tools that are also used for running systems and updating values in a Bevy game.
+This page is will compare using input data in your systems with other tools that Bevy provides, along with highlighting some patterns to avoid if possible.

 [control flow]: /learn/book/control-flow

 [`Messages`]: https://docs.rs/bevy/latest/bevy/prelude/struct.Messages.html

-### Observers Vs Input
+## Observers and Input

-[Observers (and the events that trigger them)] might be the first thing that comes to mind when reacting to changes in your game.
+[Observers (and the events that trigger them)] can be a vital tool for controlling the flow of your game.
-After all, observers will react immediately as opposed to waiting for the input data to update each frame.
+They'll react to change immediately and can allow for multiple events to be triggered each frame.
-Surely input would be better handled with events and observers rather than collecting `Messages` and moving them into a resource?

-Not quite.

-Observers can be triggered multiple times within a single frame.
-If the data causing the observer to trigger isn't kept in check, the tidal wave of resulting logic could massively impact the performance of your game.
-Observers are also sequentially evaluated, while `Messages` can be evaluated and placed into their respective resources concurrently.
-This allows our systems that access `ButtonInput` to run much faster overall than if we were triggering observers individually for each input received.

-This isn't to say the you can't use both in your systems.
-If there's some logic that you want to call from both receiving input data and from triggering an event, then combining `ButtonInput` and observers can work for this purpose.
+The strength of observers lies in their flexibility.
+You can combine observers with input data to simplify your systems, allowing you to run some specific functionality based on receiving either input data or in-game logic.

-Take the example below, where we spawn a new unit by triggering an observer.
+Take the example below, where we're creating a simple unit spawning mechanic.
+In this example, we want to spawn a unit when the game receives input data as well as initially when the game loads up.
+There could be two systems that accomplish these goals separately, but this would be redundant.
+Since our unit spawning mechanic is very simple, it makes more sense to have both input data and in-game logic trigger an observer which will then spawn a unit.
-Receiving a `LeftMouseButton` input will trigger the observer, but we'll also trigger the observer when we're setting up our app.
+We've set this example up so that when a `LeftMouseButton` input is received, the observer will trigger, but we'll also trigger the observer when we're initially setting up our app.

 ```rust
 // An event that will spawn a new unit.